exyzhao/rag-pdf/README.md

 python3 query_data.py
 ```

-To answer questions about a different PDF, replace the PDF stored in `data/Startup Playbook.pdf` and rebuild the Chroma DB.
+To answer questions about a different PDF, add the PDF to `backend/data/` or replace the PDF stored there, then rebuild the Chroma DB.

 ### Frontend